opensourcesec/Forager/README.md

 The Forager
 ============

-Threat Intelligence hunter-gatherer CLI tool: Provides searching, fetching, extracting, and storage of domain and IP indicators which can then be taken from the new-line formatted files and input into security devices or other tools as watchlists.
+Threat Intelligence hunter-gatherer CLI tool: Provides searching, fetching, extracting, and storage of various indicators, which can then be taken from the new-line formatted files and input into security devices or other tools as watchlists, or queried for identification of malicious traffic in network logs.

 NOTE:
-The script creates a file for malicious IP addresses and a file for malicious domains for EACH feed in feeds.py, and then places them in a folder entitled "intel"
+The script creates a file for EACH indicator type for EACH feed in feeds.py, and then places them in a folder entitled "intel".
+This will eventually "most likely" be updated in the near future to consist of a database/index, which will be easier to reference than the filesystem alone.

 Feeds